 London Nightline is a confidential and anonymous listening and practical information service run by students for students.
 All their volunteers have undergone extensive training and understand that university isn't always plain sailing.
 They are available netween 9pm - 8am every night in term-time.
 On their website you can find other contact methods including SMS, email and Skype.

-The surgery is open each weekday between 9:00am - 5:30pm and outide of surgery times their telephone line will direct you to the local out-of-hours medical services.
+The on-site NHS surgery is open each weekday between 9am - 5pm and outside of surgery times their telephone line will direct you to the out of hours medical services.

 St Peter's Hospital, Chertsey

-St Peter's has a 24 hour emergency department service and a specialist Psychiatric Liaison Officer available at all times.
-You can contact St Peter's switchboard at any time or go there by taxi (approx. 20 minute journey)
+St Peter's, the nearest hospital to campus, has a 24 hour emergency department service and a specialist Psychiatric Liasion Officer available at all times.
+You can contact St Peter's' switchboard at any time or go there by taxi (approx. 20 minute journey)

 Read our ‘helping a friend in crisis’ guide.

 Charlie Waller Memorial Trust: The CWMT encourage open discussion of mental health and wellbeing.
-They are not a helpline but have many resources you will find useful.
+They are not a helpline or emergency service but have many resources available that you will find useful.

-Please remember to look after your own wellbeing as a priority, not to take any unnecessary ongoing responsbility and to refer your friend for emergency or specialist support.
+Please remember to look after your own wellbeing as a priority, not to take on any unnecessary ongoing responsibility for someone else, and to refer your friend promptly for emergency or specialist support.

-If you discover a fire, activate the nearest fire alarm then leave the building immediately.
-Then call Security immediately on 01784 443888 if safe to do so – they will take additional information to guide the emergency services to the emergency.
+If you discover a fire, activate the nearest fire alarm, evacuate the building immediately and call Security when it is safe to do so on 01784 443888.
+They will take any addtional information to support their response and emergency services response to the fire and attendance at the scene

-If a crime is in progress or someone’s life is in danger, call 999 immediately.
+If a crime is in progress or someone's life or safety is in danger please call 999 immediately.

-If you need to report a non-emergency issue to the Police – such as reporting a crime that’s already happened – call 101 or visit the Surrey Police website for other ways to make a on-urgent report.
+If you need to report a non-emergency issue to the Police - such as reporitng a crime that has already taken place - call 101 or visit the Surrey Police website to report non-urgent matters online.